guomengtao/ForceLock/README.md

 - The screen will lock after the selected time

 ### URL Scheme
 The URL Scheme supports any duration in seconds, not limited to the menu options.
+This means you can set custom durations that are not available in the menu.

 ```bash
 # Examples: